nemanjapetrovic/cron-es6/README.md

 - start - starts the cron job
 - stop - stops the cron job
-- onTick - function which will be trigger on each tick
+- *async* onTick - function which will be trigger on each tick
-- onComplete - function which will be triggerd when the job is stopped
+- *async* onComplete - function which will be triggerd when the job is stopped
 - isCronRunning - checks if the cron job is running
 - getCronInstance - will return you an instance of *CronJob* from wrapped *[cron](https://www.npmjs.com/package/cron)* npm package

+# Cron Ranges

+- Seconds: 0-59
+- Minutes: 0-59
+- Hours: 0-23
+- Day of Month: 1-31
+- Months: 0-11 (Jan-Dec)
+- Day of Week: 0-6 (Sun-Sat)

 # [Contribution](https://github.com/nemanjapetrovic/cron-es6/blob/master/CONTRIBUTING.md)